The Role of Family Therapy in Supporting Veterans’ Transition to Civilian Life

 Source: pixabay.com

-Just because you managed to develop an idea single-handedly and started a business, that does not mean you are invincible.
-There are tons of things you are unable to do alone, and you know that.
+Just because you managed to develop an idea single-handedly and started an entrepreneurial journey, that does not mean you are invincible.
+Research organization shows that there are tons of things you are unable to do alone, and you know that.
 Be kind to admit that you cannot deal with things sometimes and require other people’s help.
-You must realize that the only way you can save yourself from stress and anxiety from business pressure is to accept that things do not always go your way.
+You must realize that the only way you can save yourself from stress and anxiety from entrepreneurial pressure is to accept that things do not always go your way.
 Acknowledge that sometimes, even if you try hard, some of your life areas can affect you.
-These may include your financial stability, previous medical conditions, family, and personal relationships, etc. The damages these bring come with no warning.
-Therefore, you need to become open-minded about asking for help from those people around you.
+These may include your financial stability, previous medical conditions, family, personal relationships, etc. The damages these bring come with no warning as you continue to suffer.
+Therefore, you need to become open-minded about asking for help services from those people around you.
 That is regardless if they can help or not, or even if you think you don’t have to bother needing them.
-You might have to reflect on some of these following:
+You might have to focus and reflect on some of the following:

 • Crying when you feel like it